 Sandalwood Mala or Rosary

 A string made of sandalwood beads can be worn as an eco-fashion statement.
 Sandalwood bead rosary or mala made of both white Chandan and red Chandan are also used for chanting.
-Easy to carry and multipurpose souvenir from Bangalore.
+Easy to carry and multipurpose souvenir.

 Sandalwood’s best-known quality is its aroma, so what better way to carry it than carry its extract as oil.
 Use it for aromatherapy or use it by mixing with other oils.